 1. What’s the official name of the Bullet Train?

 The bullet train is the English name for what’s become known as the Shinkansen in Japan.
-The origins of the Shinkansen actually make a lot of sense – just as there have long been plans to connect London to other cities and towns in the UK than ever before, the bullet train was brought in to help people get to and from Tokyo at speed.
+The origins of the Shinkansen actually make a lot of sense – the bullet train was brought in to help people get to and from Tokyo at speed.